-Services that our plan pays for What you must pay Home health agency care \$0 Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.We will pay for the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.)
-Physical therapy, occupational therapy, and speech Medical and social services Medical equipment and supplies Authorization rules may apply.
-You should talk to your provider and get a referral.
-Hospice care \$0 You can get care from any hospice program certified by Medicare.
+Ser vices that our plan pays for What you must pay Hospice care \$0 You can get care from any hospice program certified by Medicare.
 You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
 This means you have a terminal illness and are expected to have six months or less to live.
 Your hospice doctor can be a network provider or an out-of-network provider.
-This benefit is continued on the next page vices that our plan pays for What you mus pay Hospice care (continue d) \$0 The plan will pay for the hospice services: following while you are getting • Drugs to treat sym ptoms and pain • Short-term respite care • Home care Hospice services and se or B are billed to Medic rvices covered by Medicare Par are. rt A • See Section F of thi is chapter for more information.
-For services covered by by Medicare Part A or B OneCare Connect but not cover : red covered under Me cover the services will cover plan-covered services n dicare Part A or B. The plan will whether or not they are related to gnosis.
-You pay nothing for these For drugs that may be o Medicare Part D benefit overed by OneCare Connect's t: Medicare Part D benefit Drugs are never compared lan Medicare Part D benefit Drugs are never co at the same time.
-F Chapter 5.
-Note: If you need non-ho t: overed by both hospice and our pl For more information, please see ospice care, you should call your c ne services.
-Non-hospice care is ca are
+The plan will pay for the following while you are getting hospice services: Drugs to treat symptoms and pain Short-term respite care Home care Hospice services and services covered by Medicare Part A or B are billed to Medicare.
+Refer to Section F of this chapter for more information.
+For services covered by OneCare Connect but not covered by Medicare Part A or B: OneCare Connect will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
+You pay nothing for these services.
+This benefit is continued on the next page

-Services that our plan pays for What you must pay Immunizations We will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We will pay for other vaccines that meet the Medicare Part D coverage rules.
-Read Chapter 6 to learn more. \$0 for the pneumonia, influenza, Hepatitis B, and other vaccines that meet Medicare Part B coverage rules. \$0 to \$8.95 for vaccines under the Part D prescription drug benefit.
-Inpatient hospital care We will pay for the following services and other medically necessary services not listed here: Semi-private room (or a private room if it is medically necessary) Meals, including special diets Regular nursing services Costs of special care units, such as intensive care or coronary care units Drugs and medications Lab tests X-rays and other radiology services Needed surgical and medical supplies Appliances, such as wheelchairs This benefit is continued on the next page \$0 You must get approval from the plan to keep getting inpatient care at an out-of-network hospital after your emergency is stabilized.
+Serv vices that our plan pays for What you must pay Hospice care (continued) \$0 For drugs that may be covered by OneCare Connect's Medicare Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please refer to Chapter 5.
+Note: If you need non-hospice care, you should call your personal care coordinator to arrange the services.
+Non-hospice care is care that is not related to your terminal prognosis.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who has not chosen the hospice benefit. ď Immunizations \$0 for the We will pay for the following services: pneumonia, influenza, Pneumonia vaccine Hepatitis B, and Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary other vaccines that meet Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Medicare Part B coverage rules.
+COVID-19 vaccine \$0 to \$9.85 for vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules under the Part D prescription We will pay for other vaccines that meet the Medicare Part D coverage rules.
+Read Chapter 6 to learn more. drug benefit.
+We also pay for all vaccines for adults as recommended by the Advisory Committee on Immunization Practices (ACIP).

+Ser vices that our plan pays for What you must pay Inpatient hospital care \$0 We will pay for the following services and other medically necessary services not listed here: Semi-private room (or a private room if it is medically necessary) Meals, including special diets Regular nursing services Costs of special care units, such as intensive care or coronary care units Drugs and medications Lab tests X-rays and other radiology services Needed surgical and medical supplies Appliances, such as wheelchairs Operating and recovery room services Physical, occupational, and speech therapy Inpatient substance abuse services In some cases, the following types of transplants: corneal, kidney, kidney/pancreas, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/ multivisceral.
+This benefit is continued on the next page You must get approval from the plan to keep getting inpatient care at an out-of-network hospital after your emergency is stabilized.